JCoreMS/HostPoolDeployment/README.md

 - Azure Storage Account with a Blob Container housing your PowerShell script (Use provided PostConfig.ps1 as an example)
 - VS Code for customizing the User Interface and/or code for deployment

+Currently it provides a way to deploy a Host Pool with diagnostics enabled, using a KeyVault as an option for domain and local VM password(s) and from either the Microsoft Marketplace or Azure Compute Gallery.
+Finally, it incorporates a PowerShell script to provide additional post deployment configurations which currently has a reboot and Windows Update option.
+You can easily add to this script and create parameters within the provided code to then pass to the script for execution.

+## Components

+1. Deployment Code
+This can be in either ARM format or JSON files or in BICEP which provides a more consolidated code syntax with an easier to read format as well.

+2. Parameters / Input
+This is what provides a way to reuse code by having an answer file sort of approach with things like naming preferences, specific Resource Groups to use, etc.

+    **Parameters File** - This is a JSON based file in which you would supply the required parameters and deploy via PowerShell and possibly build a Template Spec from in Azure.

+    **Custom UI Definition** - This is yet another mechanism for providing the parameters however it is a JSON file which defines a custom User Interface that is similar to what you see in the portal when deploying new resources.
+It can be much more user friendly and has options to hard code and hide certain inputs.
+Additionally it can also be compbined with the deployment code to create a Template Spec in Azure but the Template Spec must be created from PowerShell to specify a customer UI definition.

 ## Deploy A Host Pool or Add Session Hosts

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FJCoreMS%2FHostPoolDeployment%2Fmaster%2Fsolution.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FJCoreMS%2FHostPoolDeployment%2Fmaster%2FuiDefinition.json) [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FJCoreMS%2FHostPoolDeployment%2Fmaster%2Fsolution.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FJCoreMS%2FHostPoolDeployment%2Fmaster%2FuiDefinition.json)